← Back to blog

 I built opentine because I believe every agent run should be a first-class artifact — like a git commit, not like a process that exited.

-But the real power is in what you can do with this tree:
+But the real power is in what you can do with this graph:

 Fork it.
 When your agent fails at step 23, fork from step 22 with a different prompt.
 The first 22 steps are cached — you don't re-run them, and you don't re-pay for them.

 Resume it.
-Serialize the entire state to a .tine file, move it to another machine, and pick up where you left off.
+Native opentine agents serialize transcript and tool state to a .tine file, move it to another machine, and pick up where they left off.
+External harness resume is guarded by the saved manifest.
 The run is the artifact, not the process.

 Diff it.
 Compare two runs step-by-step.
 See exactly where they diverged and why.

 This is what opentine does.
-250 lines of core Python.
+A focused primitive layer.
 No framework overhead.
 No vendor lock-in.
-Any model.
+Validated targets separated from scoped compatibility.

 I'm releasing it today under Apache 2.0.
 I'd love your feedback.